UPPS 08.03.03 - Campus Memorials

 Other policies regarding the establishment of endowments and naming opportunities may be found in UPPS No. 03.05.01, Soliciting, Accepting and Processing Gifts and Grants from Private Sources, and UPPS No. 08.03.01, Criteria for Namings.

-GUIDELINES FOR ACCEPTING MEMORIALS
+PROCEDURES FOR ACCEPTING MEMORIALS

-The University Advancement Executive Staff Council will review requests for placing memorials on campus.
+The University Advancement Executive Council will review requests for placing memorials on campus.
 If the location is in an area other than the Memorial Garden, the Council will make a recommendation to the President’s Cabinet who will make the final decision on the memorial location and design.

-The Council considers memorials for any individual with a connection to Texas State University, including students, alumni, current and retired faculty and staff, and donors.
+The Council considers memorials for any individual with a connection to Texas State University, including students, current and retired faculty and staff, alumni, and donors.

 Memorials Honoring Students